 While the growth is not as robust, advocates are also establishing successful practices in Canada, Australia, England and in other corners of the world.

 We predict the profession will grow 100% to 200% per year over the next decade as more and more citizens demand their services, and as the number of advocates rises to meet the need.
 Aging baby-boomers, skyrocketing out-of-pocket costs, and the increasing needs of individuals trying to obtain care in a confusing healthcare system (see the question about healthcare reform, below) will fuel the growth of the profession.

-As of 2016, there aren’t enough advocates to meet the demand in either the United States or Canada.
-The fastest growing regions for the profession are Boston, Washington, DC-Virginia-Maryland, New York City-New Jersey, most cities in Florida, Phoenix and Tucson, Seattle, the Bay Area and Southern California.
+As of 2017, there aren’t enough advocates to meet the demand in either the United States or Canada.
+The fastest growing regions for the profession are Boston, Washington, DC-Virginia-Maryland, New York City-New Jersey, most cities in Florida, plus Chicago, Phoenix, Tucson, Seattle, the Bay Area and Southern California.

 Most areas of the US and Canada know little or nothing about private patient advocacy.
 All areas of both countries hold incredible potential for the right person to decide to become a private, independent advocate.